 In 1990, with the closure of Dent & Reuss, Champagne Pol Roger resolved to establish its own subsidiary in Great Britain, Pol Roger Ltd. The key management team from Dent & Reuss were recruited to the new company.
-With selective recruitment, the establishment has now grown to a closely integrated team of fourteen.
+With selective recruitment, the establishment has now grown to a closely integrated team of sixteen.
 Pol Roger Portfolio has flourished since adding UK Agency responsibilities for a number of like-minded wineries and distilleries from around the world.
 We represent high quality, predominantly family owned producers of first-class wines and spirits.

 Who we represent…

 - Pol Roger – Champagne Pol Roger has been producing exceptional champagne for over 160 years.
 To this day the house remains small, family-owned, fiercely independent and unrivalled in its reputation for quality.
 Indeed, it is this quality which brought about Sir Winston Churchill’s lifelong attachment to Pol Roger, who famously insisted “In defeat I need it, in victory I deserve it”.

 - Abreu Vineyards – David Abreu, Napa Valley born and bred, oversees 28 Ha, producing iconic, single vineyard wines from the Napa Valley.